bh679/Brennans-AI-Murder-Mystery-Party-Game/README.md

  - Game is played with one phone paassed around.
  - Prompting is often best done by fastest typer, asking players what they do.
- - Typer is best with small understanding of DM'ing.
+ - Typer is best with a least a little understanding of DM'ing.

 ## Live instances